 Have a question?
 Enter your details & choose a time that works for you.

 Tanzania is a country that is sealed with many surprises.
 From the iconic national parks to the stunning vistas and the breathtaking volcanic peak as well as the tranquil water spots shorelines.
 The country offers many attractions that drive travelers crazy.
-However, since the last few years, one important aspect of the country is attracting many travelers globally.
+However, since the last few years, one important aspect of the country, the Maasai Tribe attracting many travelers globally.

 A safari trip to the country is not complete without a cultural trip.
-A cultural trip in Tanzania safari is all about exploring the lifestyle, the rich heritage, and the colorful culture of the country and its tribes.
+A cultural trip in Tanzania safari is all about exploring the lifestyle, the rich heritage, and the colorful culture of the country and its Maasai Tribes.

 While talking about the tribal life of Tanzania there are all total 120 ethnic tribal groups, out of which the Maasai tribe is the most eye-catching one.
 Settled in Kenya and northern Tanzania Maasai people are semi-nomadic tribal groups still living and following the age-old traditions.